jknight4/car-wash-htmlcss-project/README.md

-# Static web site deployed using AWS
+# Static web site deployed to AWS

     HTML/CSS/JS website for a fictitious automotive detailing business, deployed on AWS using S3 and CloudFront